 Incat's world beating Wave Piercing Catamarans are created through a production line system at the dedicated 70,000m2 undercover facility.

+Incat’s world beating Wave Piercing Catamarans are created through a production line system at the dedicated 70,000m2 undercover facility.
+Multiple vessels can be handled simultaneously in two drydocks which includes the ability to house construction of larger vessels over 150m in length.
 Like any thriving business, a core of dedicated and loyal staff can be found at the centre of Incat’s success.
-With high levels of job satisfaction, Incat ensures a low staff turnover rate and a skilled workflow where many team members’ experience stretches back over two decades across a range of trades.
+With a comprehensive training program, high levels of job satisfaction, Incat ensures a skilled workforce and low employee turnover with many team members accomplishing over two decades of service.

-Continued refinement of the pre-fabrication and module construction process has seen the stage 1 positions of both the main assembly halls transform into pre-fabrication areas for large components such as fuel tanks, engine rooms, jet rooms and superstructure modules.
+Continued refinement of the prefabrication and module construction process has seen the Stage 1 positions of both the main assembly halls also transform into prefab areas for large components such as fuel tanks, engine rooms, jet rooms and superstructure modules.

-With the vessel in its final stage before launch the forward end of the vessel is completed and the unique Incat catamaran shape becomes recognisable.
+With the vessel now in its final stage before launch, the forward end of the vessel is completed and the unique Incat catamaran shape starts to become recognisable.